iNeedSubs/legacy/README.md

 ### Installation

-Ignore step 5 for now even if Django tells you to do do so as this could pose errors in the future since we don't currently need or have a database.
+Ignore step 5 for now even if Django tells you to do so as this could pose errors in the future since we don't currently need or have a database.

 1. Install pipenv: `pip install pipenv`.